-Explore topics relevant to your chosen specialization and the core DMin themes through problem-based learning.
-Engage with your faculty mentor and fellow students to develop shared resources that connect the Mindset topics and your thesis-project.
+Explore topics relevant to your chosen specialization and the core DMin themes through online problem-based learning.
+Here you will engage with your faculty mentor and fellow students on a regular basis to develop shared resources that connect the Mindset topics and your thesis-project.

-Spend nine days embedded with an innovative ministry organization.
+Spend nine days embedded with innovative ministry organizations.
 Each spring you will join your classmates and faculty mentors in a select Canadian or international location to immerse yourself in a unique local ministry and dialogue with their leaders.